oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 #### <a name="AggregationAlgorithm" href="#AggregationAlgorithm">3.2.1.1 Aggregation Algorithm</a>

-The `aggregate` transformation takes a comma-separated list of one or more _aggregate expressions_ as parameters and returns an output set with a single instance of the [input type](#TypeStructureandContextURL) without entity-id containing one property per aggregate expression, representing the aggregated value of the input set.
+The `aggregate` transformation takes a comma-separated list of one or more [_aggregate expressions_](#AggregateExpression) as parameters and returns an output set with a single instance of the [input type](#TypeStructureandContextURL) without entity id containing one property per aggregate expression, representing the aggregated value of the input set.

-An aggregate expression MUST have one of the types listed below.
-To compute the value of the property for a given aggregate expression, the `aggregate` transformation first determines a collection $A$ of instances or primitive values, based on the input set of the `aggregate` transformation, and a path $p$ that occurs in the aggregate expression.
+An aggregate expression MUST have one of the types listed below or be constructed with the [`from`](#Keywordfrom) keyword.
+To compute the value of the property for a given aggregate expression, the `aggregate` transformation first determines a collection $A$ of structured instances or primitive values, based on the input set of the `aggregate` transformation, and a path $p$ that occurs in the aggregate expression.
 Let $p_1$ denote a [data aggregation path](#DataAggregationPath) with single- or collection-valued segments and $p_2$ a type-cast segment.
-Depending on the type of aggregate expression, $p=p_1$ or $p=p_2$ or $p=p_1/p_2$.
+Depending on its type, the aggregate expression contains a path $p=p_1$ or $p=p_2$ or $p=p_1/p_2$.
 Each type of aggregate expression defines a function $f(A)$ which the aggregate transformation evaluates to obtain the property value.

 The property is a dynamic property, except for a special case in type 4.
 In types 1 and 2, the aggregate expression MUST end with the keyword `with` and an aggregation method $g$.
 The aggregation method also determines the type of the dynamic property.
-In types 1, 2 and 3 the aggregate expression MUST, and in type 4 it MAY, be followed by the keyword [`as`](#Keywordas) and an [alias](#TypeStructureandContextURL), which is then the name of the dynamic property.
-More aggregate expressions can be constructed with the [`from`](#Keywordfrom) keyword, see later section.
+In types 1, 2, and 3 the aggregate expression MUST, and in type 4 it MAY, be followed by the keyword [`as`](#Keywordas) and an [alias](#TypeStructureandContextURL), which is then the name of the dynamic property.

 _Types of aggregate expressions:_
 1. A path $p=p_1$ or $p=p_1/p_2$ where the last segment of $p_1$ has a complex or entity or [aggregatable primitive type](#AggregatablePrimitiveType) whose values can be aggregated using the specified [aggregation method](#AggregationMethods) $g$, or $p=p_2$ if the input set can be aggregated using the [custom aggregation method](#CustomAggregationMethods) $g$.